 Duux Baby Projector

 Night lights are the first line of defense against a fear of the dark, and basic models can be pretty effective.
-The Duux projector is a step up visually, as it turns your kid’s ceiling into a multicolored constellation of stars; it’s a step up technically because it’s voice activated to respond when they freak out.
+The Duux projector is a step up visually, as it turns your kid’s ceiling into a multicolored constellation of stars; it’s a step up technically because it’s voice-activated to respond when they freak out.
 That’s not to say it will save you a trip to their bedroom, but at least you’ll both have something to look at while you’re there.

-Similar to, if slightly less sophisticated than, Glow Away, Monster Scout is an app that lets your kid scan any part of the house where monsters might lie in wait for night time before appearing to devour them.
+Similar to, if slightly less sophisticated than, Glow Away, Monster Scout is a smartphone app that lets your kid scan any part of the house where monsters might lie in wait for night time before appearing to devour them.
 When it finds one (which it will), your kid gets to zap them and sleep easier knowing that they personally made everything all clear.
 It also leverages their own over-active imagination to empower them, and they no longer have to rely on your assurances that everything’s ok because they’ve done the dirty work themselves.